-1 Article 192 requires States to "protect" the marine environment from future damage, 2 whilst also taking actions to "preserve" or maintain and improve the marine environment's present condition.
-Therefore, the obligation in article 192 extends to 3 4 the restoration of parts of the marine environment or ecosystems that have experienced degradation.
-These obligations, as with many other obligations related 5 to the environment in UNCLOS, is of a "due diligence" character.
+1 Article 192 requires States to "protect" the marine environment from future damage, 2 whilst also taking actions to "preserve" or maintain and improve the marine environment's present condition.22 Therefore, the obligation in article 192 extends to 3 4 the restoration of parts of the marine environment or ecosystems that have experienced degradation.23 These obligations, as with many other obligations related 5 to the environment in UNCLOS, are of a "due diligence" character.
 Not only must 6 7 States refrain from certain actions, but they are also required to positively take action 8 to meet their obligations.

-9 10 Due diligence entails that a State is "obliged to use all the means at its disposal in order to avoid activities which take place in its territory, or in any area under its 11 jurisdiction, causing significant damage to the environment of another State".
-12 13 14 In considering the content of a "due diligence obligation", the Seabed Disputes 15 Chamber in its Advisory Opinion on Activities in the Area, concluded that a "due diligence" obligation required States to take affirmative measures within its legal 16 17 system, consisting of "laws and regulations and administrative measures".35 18 19 And it is to be recalled that the exercise of due diligence requires an addition to adopting rules and measures.
-There must be "a certain level of vigilance in their 20 21 enforcement and the exercise of administrative control applicable to public and 22 private operators, such as the monitoring of activities undertaken by such 23 operators".
-Importantly, this is a continuing obligation.
-The obligation evolves 24 over time taking into account "new scientific or technological knowledge ... [or] 25 change[s] in relation to the risks involved in the activity".
-26 27 The general obligation to protect and preserve the environment is informed by, and 28 does not negate, other rights and obligations of States Parties.
-Immediately following article 192, article 193 provides that, "States have the sovereign right to exploit their 29 30 natural resources pursuant to their environmental policies and in accordance with 31 their duty to protect and preserve the marine environment'.
-Principle 21 of the United Nations Declaration on the Human Environment also recognizes this right.
-32 33
+Due diligence entails that a State is "obliged to use all the means at its disposal in order to avoid activities which take place in its territory, or in any area under its jurisdiction, causing significant damage to the environment of another State".24

+In considering the content of a "due diligence obligation", the Seabed Disputes Chamber in its Advisory Opinion on Activities in the Area, concluded that a "due diligence" obligation required States to take affirmative measures within its legal system, consisting of "laws and regulations and administrative measures".25

+And it is to be recalled that the exercise of due diligence requires in addition to adopting rules and measures, there must be "a certain level of vigilance in their enforcement and the exercise of administrative control applicable to public and private operators, such as the monitoring of activities undertaken by such operators".
+26 Importantly, this is a continuing obligation.
+27 The obligation evolves over time taking into account "new scientific or technological knowledge ... [or] change[s] in relation to the risks involved in the activity".
+28

+The general obligation to protect and preserve the environment is informed by, and does not negate, other rights and obligations of States Parties.
+Immediately following article 192, article 193 provides that, "States have the sovereign right to exploit their natural resources pursuant to their environmental policies and in accordance with their duty to protect and preserve the marine environment".
+Principle 21 of the United Nations Declaration on the Human Environment also recognizes this right.29